Skip to main content

 Are there government internet assistance programs in New Mexico?

 Yes, New Mexico residents can access several federal and state broadband assistance programs.
 The FCC's Lifeline program offers discounted internet service to qualifying low-income households.
-Additionally, New Mexico's own broadband office administers state-level grants.
+Also, New Mexico's own broadband office administers state-level grants.
 Subsidy programs aimed at reducing internet costs and expanding infrastructure in underserved areas of the state.

 How can I improve my WiFi signal at home?